hvianna/audioMotion.js/README.md

 ## Usage

-Since JavaScript can't read files directly from the client's hard disk, you'll need to set up a local web server in order to actually play your own music.
+**audioMotion.js** lets you play music from playlists previously registered in the `playlists.cfg` file (see next topic for details).
+On Firefox you may be able to simply open the index.html and load playlists and music files located inside audioMotion's folder.
+If you use Chrome, or want to play music from another folder or hard disk, you'll need to set up a local web server.

 The easiest way to do this is by using [Docker](https://www.docker.com/).
-Once you have Docker installed and running, simply open a command prompt in the folder where you downloaded audioMotion.js to and run:
+Once you have Docker installed and running, simply open a command prompt in the folder where you downloaded audioMotion.js to, and run:

 `docker-compose up -d`